 Field-hunting tip

-Look in oxidized tellurium-bearing hydrothermal ore deposits country — that is the host setting where metatamboite typically forms.
+Look in oxidized tellurium-bearing hydrothermal ore deposits country, the host setting where metatamboite typically forms.
 If you start seeing tellurite, emmonsite, paratellurite in float, you are in the right ground.
 Field specimens usually show a platy crystals, tabular, micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.